Gamer2020/Energy-Search-Wordpress/README.md

 # Energy-Search
-A Pokemon TCG plugin for Wordpress made with the Pokemon TCG API!
+A Pokemon TCG plugin for Wordpress made with the Pokemon TCG API host on https://pokemontcg.io/

+Using this plugin you can add a card database to your website.
+Many for features to be added in the future!

 Setup
 ========